Ministry of Environment (Spain): The Ministry

+At that time, there were three main problems: water use and quality, deforestation and wildfires, and desertification.
+To address these issues, the new Ministry designed a new National Hydrological Plan, reformed legislation on water, waste management, recycling, and the protection of endangered species, among other things, and the Kyoto Protocol was signed.

+Also, in 2001 the Spanish Office for Climate Change was established, creating for the first time a government body for this issue.
+From 2008 to 2011, this competences had the rank of state secretariat.

 Merger intro Ministry of Agriculture

+In 2008, the environmental affairs were merged into the Ministry of Agriculture and it was renamed as "Ministry of Environment and Rural and Marine Affairs".
+Some agrarian associations, such as the Young Farmers' Agricultural Association (Asaja), rejected the rebranding of the Agriculture Ministry, considering that it was "to ignore two of the main challenges facing society today: agriculture and food" as well as "downplay the importance of the agricultural sector".

-In 2011, the new prime minister Mariano Rajoy merged this ministry with the Ministry of Agriculture, creating the Ministry of Agriculture, Food and Environment (2011-2016) and later the Ministry of Agriculture and Fisheries, Food and Environment (2016-2018).
+In 2011, it was renamed as Ministry of Agriculture, Food and Environment (2011–2016) and, later, as Ministry of Agriculture and Fisheries, Food and Environment (2016–2018).

 Independence retrieved by the ministry

 In 2018, with the arrival of Pedro Sánchez to the premiership, he regained the ministry's autonomy by creating a ministry focused on carrying out an energy transition towards more ecological means of production, the Ministry for the Ecological Transition.
 For this purpose Sánchez appointed Teresa Ribera as minister and her ministry assumed for the first time responsibilities on energy policy, a policy that historically belonged to the ministries of Industry or Economy.

 In 2020, in order to improve the environmental policies that this department was doing, the Prime Minister promoted minister Ribera to the rank of Deputy Prime Minister and it trusted her the responsibilities on the different demographic challenges that Spain had.
-Nowadays, the official name (in Spanish) is Ministerio para la Transición Ecológica y el Reto Demográfico as a new, changed name from the previously named Ministerio del Medio Ambiente.

-Denomination of the Ministry

-Despite its long history, the agency did not reach the rank of ministry until 1993: